-Low-volume manufacturing is a quantity-specific type of manufacturing involving the production of end-use parts, components, or prototypes within 100 to 10,000 units.
-Low-volume production is often carried out to bridge the gap between successful prototypes and full volume manufacturing.
-It is also employed to stimulate market entry with the first couple of units before a product fully accepts and demands higher production.
+Low-volume manufacturing is a quantity-specific type of manufacturing that involves the production of end-use parts, components, or prototypes within a range of 100 to 10,000 units.
+Low-volume production is often employed to bridge the gap between successful prototypes and full-scale volume manufacturing.
+It is also employed to stimulate market entry with the first couple of units before a product is entirely accepted and demands higher production.

 The manufacturing cost associated with low-volume CNC machining hinges on many factors.
 Although these factors are the same that will generally affect any form of manufacturing, we shall be considering how specific factors can alter your production cost when low-volume manufacturing is involved.